[View Google map of Motueka here]

-The name Motueka literally translates to 'island of bush with Weka birds'.
+The name Motueka may literally translate to 'island of bush with Weka birds'.
 (Motu = island, weka = weka).
-In fact weka are not particularly common in the area.
+Actually, weka are not particularly common in the area.
 [More amusing is the fact that an anagram of "Motueka" is "Make out"!]

 In fact, Motueka was the name given to the river by the first Maori settlers.
 They called the land around the river, where the town now stands, Te Maatu which translates to 'the big wood'.

 The name Motueka was actually one of three names that the first Maori in the area took from Hawaiki, the original home of the Maori, before they travelled across the sea to New Zealand.
 The two other names were Takaka and Aorere, which are both key places in the district.

 For Pakeha readers, this naming practice is the same as New Zealand towns being named after English towns or people known to the first British settlers, such as Christchurch or Wellington.
 These are not meant to have literal translations, and likewise neither strictly does Motueka.